UNFOLDING: FIRST NATIONS WORKS ON PAPER EXHIBITION, EDITORIAL

 02 Design Outlook 2024

-The theme of Design Outlook 2024 was ‘high fidelity design’.
-I developed the visual identity for the conference in collaboration with Keisha Leon.
+Design Outlook 2024 explored the theme of high fidelity design.
+I developed the conference’s visual identity in collaboration with Keisha Leon.

-I used a scanner to create unique, unpredictable lettering, and combined this with Keisha’s artwork that represents the pathways and songlines of Country, people and truth beyond the aesthetic of ego.
+I created unpredictable lettering with a scanner, and paired this with Keisha’s artwork, which reflects the pathways and songlines of Country, people, and truth beyond ego.

-The concept unites the vision of a purpose-driven, First Nations-led design industry with typography inspired by a non-linear, experimental design process.
+Together, the work imagines a purpose-driven, First Nations–led design industry through a non-linear, experimental approach to typography.

 I worked on this project as a designer for Cause/Affect Studio.